3and4/Leither/doc/MiMei-en.md

 PC and mobile phone are not suitable for long term stable service.
 Server is maintenance heavy and expensive.
 Router and TV box are usually proprietary system with restricted accessability.
 NAS and other customizable hardware are preferred devices.
 Less powerful CPU is ideal to support fine granulated Leither applications.

 **Special Optimization**
-Because Leither node is intended to be maintained by layman, node setup and application installation must be dummy proof.
-Node is optimized for home network, with the unique decentralized domain name resolution of Leither system, Leither can provide service similar to cloud server.
+Because Leither node device is intended to be maintained by layman, node setup and application installation must be dummy proof.
+Node is optimized for home network, with the unique decentralized domain name resolution of Leither system, Leither can provide service similar to commercial cloud server.

 Leither node can also be optimized to support batch execution and back-end tasks.